 Kimberly launched Bricks and Beyond in 2010, offering hands-on robotics workshops that utilize LEGO® Education products.
 Kimberly is dedicated to offering each child who attends her classes an opportunity to have fun and learn.

-Karen Mullen runs a portrait photography business in Lynden, Wash.
+Karen Mullen runs a portrait photography business in Lynden, Washington.
 She loves teaching as much as she loves photography, and thoroughly enjoys her classes at Whatcom Community College.
 There is always lots of hands-on time in Karen's classes.

 Cynthia Ridings, M.A. is a mother of two Minecraft and Lego enthusiasts.
-She has taught an after-school enrichment computer programming and Minecraft class at Blaine Elementary School since 2015 and this is her second summer teaching camps at Whatcom Community College.
+She has taught an after-school enrichment computer programming and Minecraft class at Blaine Elementary School since 2015 and this is her third summer teaching camps at Whatcom Community College.
 Cynthia has a passion for teaching technology, creative thinking and team building, which allow her to utilize her degrees in Mechanical Engineering and Secondary Education.

 Rachel has a plethora of experience in many forms of fine arts, including drawing, painting, sculpture, ceramics, screen-printing, fibers/fabrics, textiles, mixed-media, and much more.
-Rachel substitute teaches for the Bellingham School District, BAAY’s EduArts, Allied Arts, and adult WCC Community Education classes.
+Rachel substitute teaches for the Bellingham School District, BAAY’s EduArts, Allied Arts, and WCC Community Education classes.

 Michael has been mountain biking for the last 20 years, and teaching mountain biking for the last 13 years.
 He started his own mountain bike instruction business in 2016, and is an IMBA (International Mountain Biking Association) Certified instructor.
 Mike also heads Roosevelt Elementary’s bike club.